Archive for May, 2012

+We’re about to go 4-for-4, Seattle.
+You know, bat a thousand.
+Why?
 No rain is expected this coming Saturday, meaning that all four Saturdays in May will go down in the books as completely moisture-free.
 Think about that for a moment.
 Nary a drop in the rain bucket, on Saturdays, in May, in Seattle.

+Goodbye, sun.
+See you again tomorrow.
 After yet another round of afternoon sunshine, clouds have filled in across much of Western Washington, touching off some showers in the Seattle-Tacoma area.
 As we head into the overnight hours, the showers will slowly taper off, but the clouds will remain in place.
 Temperatures will fall into the […]

+We’ll have to wait another day.
 A persistent northerly breeze helped to keep temperatures in check today, preventing Seattle from recording its first 80-degree day of the year.
 Under ample sunshine, the high temperature at Sea-Tac still soared to 78—14 degrees above normal—but you had to go south of Tacoma to experience the 80s.
 (Olympia […]

+Break out the sunscreen and fire up the barbecues, Seattle—a spectacular weekend is on tap.
 After a couple of days of cooler temperatures (to wit, we missed tying the all-time record low for today by one degree), warmer weather is headed back to Western Washington, starting tomorrow.
 After a cool start to the day—overnight lows […]

+It’s our turn to get picked on.
 Typically, the Puget Sound Convergence Zone—which brings persistent precipitation to a narrow swath of land—affects the Everett area, bypassing Seattle and most of its suburbs.
 Every now and then, however, the Convergence Zone forms further to the south, placing the Seattle area directly in its crosshairs.
 Such will […]